 Life ring buoys are provided as required by SOLAS and the Flag State on TDI-Brooks vessels and are readily available for emergency deployment.
-(TDI-Brooks vessels are under 200 feet in length and have low freeboards.)
+(TDI-Brooks vessels have low freeboards.)

-Rescue boats are available for deployment on the Gyre, Proteus, and Ocean Geo.
+Rescue boats are available for deployment on the Gyre, Proteus, and Nautilus.